stephaneVercouillieBMID/slate/source/workingVersion.html.md

  First, you need to  validate that you are able (and **authorized**) to keep the "xxx UAT JWKSet signing and encryption private keys" on your local machine because you will need them to sign the requests and decrypt the JWT tokens.
 >**Why App2Back-end communication does not exist but a App2B2B connection does instead?**

-We are sending the user information not through an app but to a highly authentified server (which implies to put in place necessary measure to protect the data confidentiality)
+We are sending the user information not through an app but to a highly authenticated server (which implies to put in place necessary measure to protect the data confidentiality)

-This condition implies the need to put in place a backend layer on your side.
+This condition implies the need to put in place a back end layer on your side.

-We require you to expose a set of public key (a signature key & one encryption key) otherwise we cannot setup the connectivity with them.
-For example our E2E JWKSet is here https://e2emerchant.itsme.be/oidc/jwkSet.
-We need the Service Provider to expose some similar content – on a very public https endpoint (nothing is confidential in there).
  <!--stackedit_data:
 -eyJoaXN0b3J5IjpbMTExNjg1ODVdfQ==
 +eyJoaXN0b3J5IjpbLTE4Nzg1Nzg0NTZdfQ==